elitalpa/creanote/README.md

 ## add

-Use the `add` command to add a daily note or just a note.
+Use the `add` command to add a daily note or a regular note.

 ```bash
 npx creanote add daily